 - Search engine query used (example: typing in a phrase into a search engine like Google, and clicking on a link from that search engine)

 This data is only used to optimise our website for our visitors.
 This data DOES NOT include any personalised identification information such as Names, Phone numbers, Email addresses, Mailing addresses, Bank account numbers, Credit card information.

 Users can prevent their data from being used by Google Analytics by visiting the following link and installing the “Google Analytics Opt-out Browser Add-on”

 Promoting Scouting is important to the Group, as such it is in the interest of all members to advertise the Movement through the use of appropriate positive images.

 Social media is used as a means of promoting our brand and our activities.
-Leaders have undertaken specific training for handling these tools and guidance is available to them from The Scout Association.
-Our Public Facebook Page, Instagram, Twitter, YouTube and Google + accounts allow us to quickly share news and photos that we think are appropriate to a wider audience.
-As these are used as promotional tools neither is restricted or “closed” in any way.
+Leaders have undertaken specific training for handling these tools and guidance is available to them from The Scouts.
+Our Public Facebook Page, Instagram, Twitter and YouTube accounts allow us to quickly share news and photos that we think are appropriate to a wider audience.
+As these are used as promotional tools none are restricted or “closed” in any way.